 Khal Drogo falls off his horse.
-Daenerys orders the khalasar to halt for the day and calls for Mirri Maz Duur.
-The godswife declares that Drogo will die but that blood magic can save him.
-As the rite is being performed in the tent, Drogo’s bloodriders attempt to intervene.
-A fight ensues where Ser Jorah Mormont is injured and all of Drogo’s bloodriders are killed.
-At the same time, Daenarys starts to hemorrhage and Ser Jorah carries her into Drogo's tent.
+Daenerys orders the khalasar to halt and calls for Mirri Maz Duur.
+The godswife declares that only blood magic can save Drogo.
+As the rite is being performed, Drogo’s bloodriders attempt to intervene.
+A fight ensues in which Ser Jorah Mormont is injured and all of Drogo’s bloodriders are killed.
+Daenarys starts to hemorrhage and Ser Jorah carries her into Drogo's tent.

 Once the tent is erected, Daenerys and her handmaidens bring the feverish Drogo inside and bathe him.
-Finally, Ser Jorah Mormont arrives with news that word of Drogo’s fall is all over the camp.
+Finally, Ser Jorah Mormont arrives with word that Drogo’s fall is known all over the camp.
 He asks Daenerys to send her maids away and breaks the plaster from Drogo’s wound.
 The wound has festered and is rank with corruption.
 Ser Jorah declares that Drogo is beyond saving and that they must flee before he dies.

-Mirri Maz Duur, looking exhausted, arrives with Qotho.
-Both Qotho and Haggo, taking one look at Drogo, believe it to be the godwife’s fault and start beating her.
+Mirri Maz Duur arrives with Qotho, looking exhausted.
+Both Qotho and Haggo, taking one look at Drogo, blame the godwife and start beating her.
 When Daenerys demands that they stop, Qotho threatens to take Daenerys out to be raped along with the maegi.
 Ser Jorah intervenes and eventually the bloodriders leave.